$D$-Dimensional Modular Assembly of Higher-Derivative Four-Point Contact Amplitudes Involving Fermions: Double Copy

 \subsection{Our LEGOs are made of LEGOs}

 It should be noted that the primary fermionic building blocks we presented here are only prime with respect to each other.
-If we admit purely bosonic modular blocks such as 2S+2F, or 3S+1F, then we see that indeed a few of our fermionic blocks are already double-copies.
+If we admit purely bosonic modular blocks such as 2S+2V, or 3S+1V, then we see that indeed a few of our fermionic blocks are already double-copies.
 For example: